-Details of your company's investment in its subsidiaries are set out on page 88 of the annual financial statements.
+Details of your company's investment in its subsidiaries are set out in appendix A to the annual financial statements.

-Directors' interest in the shares of the Company
+Directors' interest in the shares of the company

-The directors' interest, directly and indirectly, in the issued share capital of the company at the year end represented 5,6%.
+The directors' interest, directly and indirectly, in the issued share capital of the company at the year end represented 7,1%.